|This beauty keeps on open mind when comes to her gorgeous skin.|

 You can also buy packages of frozen, skinless chicken breasts or fish fillets and reheat an individual piece in the microwave along with a baked potato and fresh salad or another green or yellow vegetable.
 This is far better for skin and your body than constantly subjecting it to a pop-in frozen entree, sandwich, a bowl of chips or a cup of ramen noodle soup.

-Using Skin Care Products in the Wrong Way Could Age
+Using Skin Care Products in the Wrong Way Can Age

 Sometimes, we try to hard to get the perfect complexion.
 We may over exfoliate, trying to get rid of old skin cells to help in skin renewal, believing more of a good thing must be better.
-Yet, we are not allowing the skin a chance to renew itself.
+Yet, we are not allowing the skin a chance to renew itself is another one of those bad skin care habits that age.
 Instead, we are rubbing it raw and risking scarring that can damage it.

 In those attempts to fight aging, we can use products in the wrong way.
-Perhaps, you like to mix up your skin care with a multitude of the latest anti-aging products.
+Perhaps, you like to mix up your skin care with a multitude of the latest anti-aging products, which is another of those bad skin care habits that age.
 Yet, attacking the skin with lots of different active ingredients at the same time can backfire to cause irritation or reduce effectiveness of some of those ingredients.
 A wiser approach is taking a simpler approach to the number of anti-aging products that you use to prevent the possibility of sensitization.